edwardoughton/open-rigbi/README.md

 The recommended approach to using `open-rigbi` is via conda.

-This fork has a YAML environemnt that will work on Linux.
-IT WILL NOT WORK ON WINDOWS.
-Use the official build for that.

 First, create a conda environment as follows:

     conda create --name rigbi-env